simonnilsson/ios-uploader/README.md

   -u, --username <string>     your Apple ID
-  -p, --password <string>     an app-specific password for you Apple ID -f, --file <string>         path to .ipa file for upload -b, --bundle-id <string>    bundle ID of app, will attempt to extract automatically if omitted -c, --concurrency <number>  number of concurrent upload tasks to use (default: 4) -h, --help                  display help for command
+  -p, --password <string>     an app-specific password for you Apple ID -f, --file <string>         path to .ipa file for upload -c, --concurrency <number>  number of concurrent upload tasks to use (default: 4) -h, --help                  display help for command
 ```